 So we have seen that the real purpose of the Second Amendment was to guarantee a “well-regulated militia”.
 Why?
 Well, continue reading to the next phrase: “being necessary to the security of a free state”.
 Which is, compared to some of the other amendment’s components, rather straightforward.
 Which hasn’t prevented the gun fanatics from turning it completely on its ear.

-According to them, the real function of the hallowed addendum to the Constitution is so “patriots” can be armed to fight against their own government (if the president happens to be a Democrat).
+According to them, the real function of this beatific addendum to the Constitution is so “patriots” can be armed to fight against their own government (if the president happens to be a Democrat).
 Under their logic, they could offer the ultimate demonstration of their “patriotism” and “support for the troops” by killing as many troops as possible.